 If you are good at carpentry, there is no reason you can’t build a chicken coop, but you must be very careful.
 Follow plans strictly and ensure you are using materials and designs that are safe.
 You are responsible for the animals, after all.

 Yes, chickens are pretty good at staying healthy during the winter.
 It is important that you provide plenty of litter.
 Insulate the chickens and help them cope.
 If the temperatures get extreme, look to move them indoors.
+In order to keep your flock warm even in the coldest time of the year, you may also consider purchasing a chicken coop heater.

 Our editor’s choice is the Best Choice Products Chicken Coop which comes with a rating of 9.8.
 It has multiple levels, loads of floor space and a good environment for your chickens.
 It can cope with four chickens.
 The Best Choice Products Chicken Coop is also really easy to wash and keep clean.